sombriks/node-backend-validation/04-address-book-ts-node/README.md

 ## Noteworthy

+    Build is broken due incompatibility between ts-node and esm-only packages.
+    Specifically,

-- With type checking enabled via ts-node, typescript becomes what it really should be: a first-class statically type-checked language with erros at compile time and runtime:
+- With type checking enabled via ts-node, typescript becomes what it really should be: a first-class statically type-checked language with erros at compile-time and runtime:
   ![static type checking](docs/static-type-checking.png)
 - On the other hand, we had to set node module type to "commonjs".
 All previous projects are using modern node module type resolution.
 But typescript itself still uses `import` instead of `require` by default, so the overall DX is the same.
-Not a future-proof solution, but get the job done.
+Not a future-proof solution, but gets the job done.
 - `tsconfig.json` seems to be entirely optional, but we generated one (with the usual `npx tsc --init`) just to make clear that this is a [typescript][typescript] project.